aliceysl/alice-li-portfolio/README.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# TSWD-portfolio-templates
-These portfolio templates are for setting up your Telling Stories with Data site.
-Edit these pages and add new ones as needed.
-It's always helpful to keep track of your web URL.
-Consider putting that somewhere on your page for easy reference:

 - Web page URL: https://cmustudent.github.io/tswd-portfolio-templates/
 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

-# Portfolio
-This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.

 <h1>Hi, I’m Alice!</h1>
 <img src="my-notion-face-portrait.png" alt="Alice portrait" width="220" align="left" style="margin-right: 20px; border-radius: 10px;">